JeevanNepal/Kubernetes-for-Absolute-Beginners/README.md

 What is kubernetes?
 Ans:

+WHat is minikube?
+Minikube is an open source tool that enables you to run Kubernetes on your laptop or other local machine.

 The upcoming demo is completely optional, unless you want to setup a local environment on your laptop.
 Our hands-on labs will be sufficient for you to practice.